 Transport is a huge contributor to green-house gas emissions.
 However, the regular call for public ownership of this kind of transport – usually lumped-in with investment/ownership of public mass transit – can have unintended consequences that undermine its green policy credentials.

 It is not that public ownership of transport should always be opposed, but it is not the tip of the spear for reducing transport's effects on climate change.
 The implementation of technology required to green transport can only be achieved through regulation and reducing the need for transport – irrespective of ownership.
 It is likely that the amount of money and/or capital needed to transition shipping will result in decimation of profits from the sector.
-So, the outcome is likely national ownership.
+So, the outcome is likely national ownership anyway.
 But, perhaps the first step should not be to socialize the losses and subsidize current levels of international trade.

 Integral to the discussion of supply chains is also imperialism – or, the global system that supports economic dependence in the Global South on capitalist production for export.
 Offshoring of production from the advanced capitalist countries is driven by companies seeking-out profits through reduced input costs, subsidized through capitalist states.
 We must deal with this contradiction whenever we talk about subsidizing transport.